NishchayAnand/software-engineering/System Design/Fundamentals.md

 Achieved through **eventual consistency** (syncing data once the partition is resolved) and **retry mechanisms** (handling temporary network failures). ?????

-> **Example:** In a distributed database, if the network splits into two isolated parts (partition), each part should continue serving requests independently until the partition is resolved.
+**Example:** In a distributed database, if the network splits into two isolated parts (partition), each part should continue serving requests independently until the partition is resolved.

+> **NOTE:** In a distributed system, partitions cannot be avoided, and when a partition occurs, we must choose between consistency and availability.

 ---